ibm-cloud-docs/satellite/get-help.md

 If you are using {{site.data.keyword.bpshort}}, you can view job log details to find information about your deployment.
 For more information, see [Reviewing the {{site.data.keyword.bpshort}} job details](/docs/schematics?topic=schematics-wks-state).

 You can also view logs that are automatically generated for your {{site.data.keyword.satelliteshort}} location setup and collected in an {{site.data.keyword.logs_full_notm}} instance.
 For more information, see [Logging for {{site.data.keyword.satelliteshort}}](/docs/satellite?topic=satellite-health).

-## Feedback and questions
-{: #feedback-qs}

-Review forums such as Stack Overflow to see whether other users ran into the same issue.
-When you use the forums to ask a question, tag your question so that it is seen by the {{site.data.keyword.cloud_notm}} development teams.

-For questions about {{site.data.keyword.satelliteshort}}, use the tags `ibm-cloud` and `satellite`.

-If you have technical questions about developing or deploying clusters or apps with {{site.data.keyword.redhat_openshift_notm}}, post your question on [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud+containers){: external} and tag your question with `ibm-cloud`, `openshift`, and `containers`.

-See [Getting help](/docs/support?topic=support-using-avatar) for more details about using the forums.

 ## Contacting support
 {: #help-support}